frontenddogma/web-development-glossary/manuscript/r.md

 : A distributed, in-memory data stream management system (DSMS) that is designed to use standards-compliant SQL queries to process unstructured and structured data streams in real-time.
 Unlike SQL queries executed in a traditional RDBMS, which return a result and exit, SQL queries executed in a RDSMS do not exit, generating results continuously as new data become available.&nbsp;[†](#w-rdsms)

 Relational database
 : A digital database based on the relational model of data.
-A relational database has gradually come to describe a broader class of database systems, which at a minimum present the data to the user as relations (a presentation in tabular form, i.e. as a collection of tables with each table consisting of a set of rows and columns), and provide relational operators to manipulate the data in tabular form.&nbsp;[†](#w-relational-database)
+A relational database has gradually come to describe a broader class of database systems, which at a minimum present the data to the user as relations (a presentation in tabular form, i.e., as a collection of tables with each table consisting of a set of rows and columns), and provide relational operators to manipulate the data in tabular form.&nbsp;[†](#w-relational-database)

 Relational Database Management System
 : A database management system (DBMS) based on the relational model.
 Most databases in widespread use today are based on this model.&nbsp;[†](#w-relational-database)